avinassh/isso-openshift/README.md

 # Instructions

+There are three ways to perform installation, following is the method I prefer:
+- Install `rhc`([instructions](https://developers.openshift.com/en/managing-client-tools.html)), then run following, you will get an Open Shift instance installed with Isso:

+        rhc create-app appname python-2.7 --from-code https://github.com/avinassh/isso-openshift.git

+- Above step also clones Git repository of your Open Shift instance, in current directory.
+Make changes to the config file and push back to Openshift, it will be redeployed with new settings.

+### Alternative ways:

  - If you are using openshift web interface, pick [Python 2.7 cartridge](https://openshift.redhat.com/app/console/application_type/cart!python-2.7) and provide url of this repo in `Source Code` field.
-Thats all!
- - If you are using `rhc` then run following:

-        rhc create-app appname python-2.7 --from-code https://github.com/avinassh/isso-openshift.git
+Thats all, Isso will be installed in your Open Shift instance!
+ - Now, from Open Shift App's main page, get it's Git address.
+Clone it your local machine and make changes to Isso config file.
+Do Git commit and push it back to Open Shift, it will be redeployed with new settings.

+Another way is, [fork the current repo](https://github.com/avinassh/isso-openshift) and make changes to config file as desired.
+And now use either method #1 or #2.
+However you may end up pushing sensitive information to public repo.
+So, be careful.

 # Notes
  - Why `dbpath` in `production.cfg` is setup like that and uses relative path?